Running on the road is the most convenient thing for most of us. Get out the door and get running – that’s all there is

-We’ll discuss why you might want to consider trail running in the first place, how to run on trails, and things to keep in mind for safety and gear.
+We’ll discuss why you should get into trail running in the first place, how to run on trails, and things to keep in mind for safety and gear.
 If you’re looking for an alternative to road running, trail running is definitely a great option to mix it up.

 Why Should I Start Trail Running?

 If you love running, you might wonder if running on a new surface will really make that big of a difference.
 The answer is yes, it really could.
-Because trails are often softer surfaces than road.
-Dirt, mud, grass common on trails are more forgiving surfaces.
+Trails are softer surfaces than road.
+The dirt, mud, and grass common on trails are more forgiving surfaces.

-Trail running allows for less force and impact on your legs, knees, ankles, and your body as a whole, so it’s a good option if you are an older runner or if you just don’t want your body to take as much of a beating.
+Trail running allows for less force and impact on your legs, knees, ankles, and your body as a whole.
+It’s a good option if you are an older runner or if you just don’t want your body to take as much of a beating.
 Because trail running is different from road running, doing both can be beneficial for you.

 Don’t get too zonked out on your nature high, though.
-Trail running has more obstacles, it requires you to run in a more concentrated way, so it’s perfect for slow, long runs and recovery runs.
+Trail running has more obstacles, and it requires you to run in a more concentrated way.
+It’s perfect for long, slow runs and recovery runs.
 Because of how technical trail running can be, expect to be roughly 10-20 percent slower than your average road running pace.
 And even at that slower pace, you’ll get a better workout.

-Finally, since no single trail is the same, they offer great variety for runners to change up their running routine so that it doesn’t ever get stale.
-Similarly, since trails are natural, they offer a great chance for runners to see natural beauty and get fresh air.
+Finally, since no single trail is the same, they offer great variety for runners looking to change up their running routine.
+Even small parks can have a surprisingly large amount of trail miles.
+And since trails are natural, they offer a great chance for runners to see natural beauty and get fresh air.